Updated

 - There are mitigating circumstances, and

-- The defendant was not previously convicted of burglary or an offense involving unlawful entry or invasion of a dwelling.
+- You were not previously convicted of burglary or an offense involving unlawful entry or invasion of a dwelling.

 “Dwelling” means any structure, building, house, room, apartment, tenement, tent, conveyance, vessel, boat, vehicle, house trailer, travel trailer, motor home or railroad car, including, without limitation, any part thereof that is divided into a separately occupied unit in which any person lives or which is customarily used by a person for overnight accommodation, regardless of whether the person is inside at the time of the offense.